The space of twisted cubics: Cohen-Macaulay curves

 If $i\colon X\ra \PP^3$ is a closed immersion, then we may assume that $h$ is the identity and remains so under deformation.
 Consequently the infinitesimal deformations of $i\colon X\subset \PP^3$ are the embedded deformations of $X$.
 Therefore the tangent space at the point $(X,i)$ is isomorphic to the tangent space to the twisted cubic component in the point $X$, which has dimension 12 \cite[p.
 766]{PieneSchlessinger}.

 Assume now that $i\colon X \ra \PP^3$ is not a closed immersion.
 By perturbing the coefficients defining the rational map $h$ we can deform the morphism $i\colon X\ra \PP^3$ to a closed immersion.
-Therefore the space $\CM$ is connected, and consequently to prove the proposition it suffices to show that the tangent space at any point has dimension 12.
+Thus any point on $\CM$ is the specialization of a twisted cubic in $\PP^3$.
+It follows that the space $\CM$ is irreducible, and consequently to prove the proposition it suffices to show that the tangent space at any point has dimension 12.

 As the image $i(X)=D$ spans a plane, the map $h$ is the projection from a point $Q$.
 Because $i$ fails to be an isomorphism over exactly one point of $D$, the point $Q$ does not lie on two different tangent or secant lines.
 Considered as a point on the twisted cubic component, the curve $X\subset \PP^3$ cannot be the most degenerate curve, which is a triple line given by the square of the ideal of a line \cite[Section 1.b]{Harris}.
 Such a curve has everywhere embedding dimension 3, so is not locally planar.
 Every other Cohen-Macaulay curve on the twisted cubic component degenerates to triple line on a quadric cone.
 For such a curve the center $Q$ of the projection does not lie on the tangent plane to the cone containing the line.
 All maps $i\colon X \ra \PP^3$ with $X$ a triple line on a cone and $i$ generically an isomorphism are projectively equivalent, so it suffices to compute the tangent space in one specific example, for which we take the curve $(X,i)$ of Lemma \ref{degenerate}.
-By specialization the dimension of the tangent space at any point is bounded from above by the dimension of the tangent space at this $(X,i)$, which is 12.
+By specialization the dimension of the tangent space at any point is bounded from above by the dimension of the tangent space at this $(X,i)$, which is 12. \end{proof}